 IS PERSONAL INJURY SETTLEMENT TAXABLE?

-In many cases, the answer to this question is no – a personal injury settlement is not taxable.
+Many people want to know if their settlement is taxable.
+Our personal injury lawyers are asked this question often.
+In many cases, the answer is no – a personal injury settlement is not taxable.
 IRS Code § 104 excludes from gross income money received in compensation for Personal Injury and Sickness.
 The intent of the code is that damages received from an injury are a replacement of a loss.
 Therefore, they are not a taxable gain to the taxpayer.
+An injury settlement is not like winning a prize because you had to be injured to get the settlement.
+In other words, it is more of a “breakeven” that tries to equalize your injury with money.

 Likewise, IRS Publication 525 provides in part: Other compensation.
 Many other amounts you receive as compensation for sickness or injury are not taxable.
 This includes compensatory damages you receive for physical injury or physical sickness, whether paid in a lump sum or in periodic payments.